Preterm laborPregnancy complications - preterm

 What are the Signs and Symptoms of Preterm Labor?

 You need to see a health care provider right away if you have:

 - Contractions with lower back pain or pressure in your groin or thighs

 - Fluid that leaks from your vagina in a trickle or a gush

-- Bright red bleeding from the vagina
+- Bright red bleeding from your vagina

-- Your water breaks (structured membranes)
+- Your water breaks (ruptured membranes)

 - More than 5 contractions per hour, or contractions that are regular and painful